FORCE

 Libia Castro and Ólafur Ólafsson, Artist Team

-Panel discussion: Moderated by Per Gunnar Eeg-Tverbakk, Curator, Head of Development, City of Oslo Art Collection
+Panel discussion: Moderated by Per Gunnar Eeg-Tverbakk, Curator, Head of Development, and Acting Section Leader at City of Oslo Art Collection

 Lea Porsager, Drew Snyder, Libia Castro, and Ólafur Ólafsson.